⚠️ Use credit cards responsibly!

 The simple definition of a chargeback is a cardholder asking the merchant to give back the money paid (it’s similar to a dispute, but under the book of law, it is not exactly the same thing).
 This is a right you have under Regulation Z of the Truth in Lending Act, Article 4 of the Uniform Commercial Code.

-Each of the major credit card companies have their own chargeback policies.
+Each of the major credit card companies has their own chargeback policies and they force all merchants under their network to comply with them.

 Chargebacks are generally initiated over the phone by calling the phone number on the back of the credit card.
 The representative will take the report and send you a form by email.